jarosales1029/Week-7-WordPress/README.md

   - [ ] Affected source code:
     - https://null-byte.wonderhowto.com/how-to/gain-control-wordpress-by-exploiting-xml-rpc-0174864/
 2. Large File Upload Error Cross-Site Scripting (XSS)
-  - [ ] Summary: Able to XSS an alert with your message on it.
+  - [ ] Summary: Able to XSS an alert with a big enough file to potentially excute a code off of just the file name.
     - Vulnerability types: XSS
     - Tested in version: 4.2
     - Fixed in version: 4.2.15